Operation Mountain Viper: Pre-Operational Phase

 After an exhaustive reconnaissance effort, it was determined that Anti-Coalition Militant (ACM) forces were organizing resistance efforts and conducting operations in the mountainous Deh Chopan district in the Zabul province of Afghanistan.
 This remote area is located roughly 150 miles northeast of Kandahar.
 United States Special Operations Forces (SOF) had been organizing and training elements of the Afghan Militia Forces (AMF) in the area.
-An AMF reconnaissance patrol along with its 5th Special Forces Group advisors came into contact with ACMs for the first time on 25 August 2003.
-Supported by coalition close air support the result of this initial contact was reported as 14 to 19 ACM killed in action, with no coalition losses.
+An AMF reconnaissance patrol along with its 20th Special Forces Group advisors came into contact with ACMs for the first time on 25 August 2003.
+Supported by coalition close air support, and support from the insertion of a 3rd Special Forces Group ODA and a SEAL element, the result of this initial contact was reported as 14 to 19 ACM killed in action, with no coalition losses.
 With the verification of strong ACM activity in the area, planning began for the initiation of a broader range of combat operations.

 Five days following initial contact, the extensive combat operation known as Operation Mountain Viper began.
 A battalion task force consisting of two rifle companies of the 2nd Battalion, 22nd Infantry Regiment (2/22), 10th Mountain Division (Light Infantry), and attachments of civil affairs (CA), psychological operations (PSYOP), engineers, military police (MP), explosive ordnance disposal (EOD), and interpreters conducted an air assault into the region on 30 August.
 These elements were to clear about a dozen targets in a 10 kilometer by 6 kilometer area east of their landing zones.
 Reconnaissance Teams from 2/22 gathered intelligence and conducted surveillance in the high elevations guiding the infantry companies throughout the valley and providing sniper support.
 United States and French SOF along with AMF forces operated on the periphery providing a cordon to the objective area and directing attack aircraft.
 These SOF engaged ACM’s who attempted to move toward coalition landing zones.
 In one such engagement, which lasted in excess of two hours, another eight ACM were reported KIA.
 On 31 August as the entire task force mobilized, coalition platoons engaged ACM elements as they maneuvered through their objectives.
 Enemy losses in these skirmishes were not determined.
 In other skirmishes fought throughout the first two days of combat operations, roughly 30 more ACM were eliminated.
 By 7 September 2003, after two weeks of combat operations over 120 Anti Coalition Militants had been killed.
 Coalition forces suffered less than 15 casualties and only one American fatality.
 The U.S. serviceman (a member of the 5th SFG) was killed in an accidental fall.